PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

-To simplify the calculations, let us temporarily replace each edge leading to an auxiliary sate corresponding to a {\em deactivated} fragile link with a self-loop.
-We can safely do so, since these states lead back to state $i$ with probability one, therefore, the probability of eventually arriving at $j$ does not change by this.
-Then, we have
+To simplify the calculations, let us temporarily replace each edge leading to an auxiliary state corresponding to a {\em deactivated} fragile link with a self-loop.
+We can safely do so, since these states lead back to state $i$ with probability one, therefore, the probability of eventually arriving at node $j$ does not change by this modification.
+After this modification, the probability of arriving at state $j$ if one starts in state $i$ can be written as

-With this, we have proved that the probability of eventually arriving at state $j$ if we start in state $i$, before arriving at any (non-auxiliary) node $l$ that was reachable via a fixed or a fragile link from $i$ in the original graph, is the same as the one-step transition-probability was from $i$ to $j$ according to the original random walk.
+With this, we proved that the probability of eventually arriving at state $j$ if we start in state $i$, before arriving at any (non-auxiliary) state $l$ that was reachable via a fixed or a fragile link from $i$ in the original graph, is the same as the one-step transition-probability was from state $i$ to state $j$ according to the original random walk.
+This partially justifies the construction.

 However, we should be careful, since we might have performed several steps in the auxiliary nodes before we finally arrived at state $j$.
-Fortunately, this phenomenon does not ruin our ability to optimize the expected first return time to state $v$ in the original graph, since we count the steps with the help of the immediate-cost function, which can be refined according to our needs.
+Fortunately, this phenomenon does not ruin our ability to optimize the expected first return time to state $v$ in the original graph, since we count the steps with the help of the cost function, which can be refined according to our needs.
 All we have to do is to allocate zero cost to those actions which lead us to auxiliary states.
-More precisely,
+More precisely, the immediate-cost function should be

-for all state $i$, $j$, $l$ and action $u$.
-Consequently, we only incur cost if we directly go from state $i$ to state $j$, without visiting an auxiliary node (viz., it was a fixed link), or if we go to state $j$ via an activated fragile link, since we have $g(f_{ij},u,j)=1$ if $u=\mbox{``on''}$.
-It is easy to see that in this way we only count the steps of the original random walk and, e.g., it does not matter how many times do we visit auxiliary nodes.
+for all states $i$, $j$, $l$ and action $u$.
+Consequently, we only incur cost if we directly go from state $i$ to state $j$, without visiting an auxiliary node (it was a fixed link), or if we go to state $j$ via an activated fragile link, since we have $g(f_{ij},u,j)=1$ if $u=\mbox{``on''}$.
+It is easy to see that in this way we only count the steps of the original random walk and, e.g., it does not matter how many times we visit auxiliary nodes, since these visits do not have any cost.

 This reformulation also has the nice property that $J^{\mu}(v_s)$ is the expected first return time to node $v$ in the original random walk, in case we have configured the fragile links according to policy $\mu$.
-The minimum expected first return time that we can achieve with suitably setting the fragile links is $J^*(v_s)$, where $J^*$ is the optimal cost-to-go function, consequently, the {\em maximum} PageRank of node $v$ is $1/J^*(v_s)$.
+The minimum expected first return time that can be achieved with suitably setting the fragile links is $J^*(v_s)$, where $J^*$ is the optimal cost-to-go function of the above constructed SSP problem.
+Thus, the {\em maximum} PageRank node $v$ can have is $1/J^*(v_s)$.